18F/handbook/docs/how-we-work/tools/resource-guru.md

 2. Go to Resources: <https://civicactions.resourceguruapp.com/resources>

-3. Click on your name, then click "Edit" to upload a photo, set your time zone, set your availability, Job Title, Pod, Skills, etc.
+3. Click on your name, then click “Edit” to upload a photo, set your time zone, set your availability, Job Title, Pod, Skills, etc.

 ## Expectations around scheduling PTO in RG